landoskape/syd/README.md

 ## To-Do List
 - Layout controls
-  - [ ] Improve the display and make it look better
   - [ ] Add a "save" button that saves the current state of the viewer to a json file
   - [ ] Add a "load" button that loads the viewer state from a json file
   - [ ] Add a "freeze" button that allows the user to update state variables without updating the plot until unfreezing